-What causes a power bank to overheat
+What causes a portable charger to overheat

-A malfunctioning charger, for example, might cause the power bank to overheat while being recharged.
-Therefore, check that the charger is working correctly before purchasing a new power bank and shelling out a considerable amount of money on a new power bank.
+A malfunctioning wall charger, for example, might cause the power bank to overheat while being recharged.
+Therefore, check that the wall charger is working correctly before purchasing a new power bank and shelling out a considerable amount of money on a new power bank.
 Also, be aware that using low-cost third-party chargers, particularly ones from unknown companies, can cause damage to power banks, as well as overheating and malfunctioning.

 Pass-through charging is another common factor that can lead to a portable charger overheating.
 For those who don’t know, pass-through charging allows you to charge devices while also recharging the power bank at the same time, saving time when there is only one accessible wall outlet.